 As a receiver cannot distringuish between various sources of interference or noise, the sum of all interefing signals including the receiver noise floor has to be taken into account.
 The C/I ratio available at the receiver’s input must be greater than the S/N required for the operation of the system if the interference is to be avoided.
 SEAMCAT checks for this condition and records whether or not degradation due to interference is occurring.
 This is illustrated further in Figure 8

 The Monte Carlo technique works by considering many independent events in time (or in space).
-For each instant a scenario is built up using a number of different random variables, i.e. where the interferer is located with respect to the victim, the signal strength of the wanted signal, which channels the victim and interferer are using etc. If a sufficient number of simulation trials are considered then the probability of a certain event occurring can be calculated with a high level of accuracy.
+For each instant a scenario is built up using a number of different random variables, i.e. where the interferer is located with respect to the victim, the signal strength of the wanted signal, which channels the victim and interferer are using etc. If a sufficient number of simulation trials are run then the probability of a certain event occurring can be calculated with a high level of accuracy.

 In this way, the tool is able to quantify the probability of interference between radio systems and is able to help determine appropriate frequency arrangement rules or identify suitable limits for transmitter/receiver performance.